ContextMapper/contextmapper.github.io/_docs/index.md

     * Alternatively you can use the [plantUML online server](http://www.plantuml.com/plantuml/uml).

 ### CML Models
 As soon as you have installed our Eclipse plugin, you can start creating context maps.
-Start with a new context map by creating a file with the file extension **.cml**.
+Start with a new context map by creating a file with the file extension **.cml** in an Eclipse project which has the Xtext nature enabled.
+You can find a detailed manual how you create such a project and a CML file [here](/docs/getting-started-create-project/).

 Checkout our [examples repository](https://github.com/ContextMapper/context-mapper-examples) to find examples of complete context maps.
 One of the examples is the [DDD Sample Application](https://github.com/citerus/dddsample-core).
 The following CML code snippets give you a first impression how the DSL looks like.